alabulei1/wasmedge-barcoder/README.md

 # wasmedge-barcoder

-This demo runs an echo server on localhost.
+This demo runs an echo server on localhost, it will detech barcode in HTTP request.

 ## Build